Have we grown up to the opportunities or are vulnerable to technology?

 The first precaution to take is to ensure a high level of password complexity.
 These must contain a mixture of upper – and lower-case letters, numbers and special characters.
 When first accessing the configuration settings of the IoT device, it is advisable to create your own administrator account and delete all default accounts.
 This way, attacks on these easy targets can be prevented.

 Connected objects are small in size and easy to move; therefore, they must be protected against the risk of theft, sabotage or compromise by a malicious third party.
-One of the first actions is to remove or deactivate all types of interfaces which are not necessary for the proper functioning of the connected device (e.g. a USB interface, superfluous wireless connections).
+One of the first actions is to remove or deactivate all types of interfaces that are not necessary for the proper functioning of the connected device (e.g. a USB interface, superfluous wireless connections).
 In some cases, it is advised to physically secure the device or protect it with an additional structure.

 It is particularly important to exclusively use patches provided by the respective suppliers.
 This is especially important for connected objects which are – by definition – permanently exposed to potential attacks.

 If regular and automatic updates can be activated, it is strongly recommended to activate them.
 In the absence of an automatic update feature, it is strongly recommended that you regularly check to see if updates are available.
-Software updates minimise the likelihood of being attacked via known vulnerabilities as each update fixes know issues.
+Software updates minimise the likelihood of being attacked via known vulnerabilities as each update fixes known issues.

 Purchase Devices Only from Reliable Manufacturers